LemmyNet/lemmy-docs/src/administration/troubleshooting.md

     head -n 10              # Show top 10 results
 ```

 This will parse the last 10K log entries in your nginx internal proxy and show the agents which cause the most hits.
-This should give a good indicator of which agents are potentially misbehaving and you can proceed to block those as well by adding them to the list above.
+This should give a good indicator of which agents are potentially misbehaving and you can proceed to block those as well by adding their names to the list above.